A machine learning route between band mapping and band structure: Results

-To demonstrate the effectiveness of the algorithm, we have reconstructed the entire 3D dispersion surfaces, $E(k_x, k_y)$, of all 14 valence bands within the projected first Brillouin zone, in ($k_x$, $k_y$, $E$) coordinates, of the semiconductor tungsten diselenide (WSe$_2$), spanning $\sim$ 7~eV in energy and $\sim$ 3 $\text{\AA}^{-1}$ along each momentum direction.
-We adapt informatics tools to BS data to sample and compare the reconstructed and theoretical BSs globally.
-The accuracy of the reconstruction is validated using synthetic data and the extracted local structural parameters in comparison with pointwise fitting.
-The available data and BS informatics enable detailed comparison of energy dispersion at a resolution of $<$ 0.02 \textup{\AA}$^{-1}$. \\ \\ \textbf{Valence band mapping.} The 2D layered semiconductor WSe$_2$ with 2H interlayer stacking (2H-WSe$_2$) is a model system for band mapping experiments \cite{Traving1997,Finteis1997,Riley2014}.
-Its valence BS contains 14 strongly dispersive energy bands, formed by a mixture of the $5d^4$ and $6s^2$ orbitals of the W atoms and the $4p^4$ orbitals of the Se atoms in its hexagonal unit cell.
-The strong spin-orbit coupling due to heavy elements produces large momentum- and spin-dependent energy splitting and modifications to the BS \cite{Riley2014,Kormanyos2015}.
-The photoemission band mapping experiment captures the photoelectrons directly in their 3D coordinates, $(k_x, k_y, E)$, by a commercial electron momentum microscope (METIS 1000, SPECS GmbH, see Methods) \cite{Schonhense2015,Medjanik2017}.
-Earlier valence band mapping and reconstruction in ARPES experiments on WSe$_2$ have demonstrated a high degree of similarity between theory and experiments \cite{Traving1997,Finteis1997,Riley2014}, but a quantitative assessment within the entire (projected) Brillouin zone is still lacking.
-Effects of sample degradation has also been reported \cite{Finteis1997} during the course of long-duration angular scanning in ARPES measurements.
-With our high-repetition-rate photon source \cite{Puppin2019} and the fast electronics of the momentum microscope, band mapping of WSe$_2$ achieves sufficient signal-to-noise ratio for valence band reconstruction within only tens of minutes of data acquisition, without the need for angular scanning and subsequent reconstruction from momentum-space slices. \\ \\ \textbf{Band structure reconstruction and digitization.} We use a 2D MRF to model the loci of an energy band within the intensity-valued 3D band mapping data, regarded as a collection of momentum-ordered EDCs.
+We use a 2D MRF to model the loci of an energy band within the intensity-valued 3D band mapping data, regarded as a collection of momentum-ordered EDCs.
 It is graphically represented by a rectangular grid overlaid on the momentum axes with the indices $(i, j)$ ($i$, $j$ are nonnegative integers), as shown in step (3) of Fig. \ref{fig:overview}b.
-The undetermined band energy of the EDC at $(i,j)$, with the associated momentum coordinates $(k_{x,i}, k_{y,j})$, is considered a random variable (or model parameter), $\Tilde{E}_{i,j}$, of the MRF.
+The undetermined band energy of the EDC at $(i,j)$, with the associated momentum coordinates $(k_{x,i}, k_{y,j})$, is considered a random variable, $\Tilde{E}_{i,j}$, of the MRF.
 Together, the probabilistic model is characterized by a joint distribution, expressed as the product of the likelihood and the Gaussian prior, in Eq. \eqref{equ:bayes}.
 To maintain its simplicity, we don't explicitly account for the intensity modulations of various origins (such as imbalanced transition matrix elements \cite{Moser2017}) in the original band mapping data, which cannot be remediated by upgrading the photon source or detector.
 Instead, we preprocess the data to minimize their effects on the reconstruction (see Fig. \ref{fig:overview}c-f).
 The preprocessing steps include (1) intensity symmetrization, (2) contrast enhancement \cite{Stimper2019}, followed by (3) Gaussian smoothing (see Methods), whereafter the continuity of band-like features is restored.
 The EDCs from the preprocessed data, $\Tilde{I}$, are used effectively as the likelihood to calculate the MRF joint distribution,